earth-data-kit/earth-data-kit/earth_data_kit/Roadmap.md

         1. Raster datasets with multiple bands kept across multiple scene files.
 Directory structure has spatial and temporal dimensions.
             eg: https://registry.opendata.aws/sentinel-2/
             Source specified will be s3://sentinel-2/tiles/{utm_code}/{lat_band}/{square}/%Y/%m/%d/\*/*.tif
             In this case, the dataset will be stitched by first stitching the tiles for a given date and then by date.
-VRTs are created for each date and then listed together in a xml file.
+VRTs are created for each date and then listed together in a json file.
         2. Raster datasets kept in a folder and user knows the directory structure.
 Single wildcard (*).
 Doesn't have temporal dimension.
             eg: https://registry.opendata.aws/copernicus-dem/
             Source specificed will be s3://copernicus-dem-30m/\*/\*.tif